Princess Clémentine of Belgium

 Princess Clémentine of Belgium (Clémentine Albertine Marie Léopoldine, Clementina Albertina Maria Leopoldina; 30 July 1872 – 8 March 1955), was by birth a Princess of Belgium and member of the House of Wettin in the branch of Saxe-Coburg and Gotha (as such she was also styled Princess of Saxe-Coburg and Gotha and Duchess in Saxony).
-In 1910, she became Princess Napoléon and de jure Empress consort of the French as the wife of Napoléon Victor Jérôme Frédéric Bonaparte, Bonapartist pretender to the Imperial throne of France (as Napoleon V).
+In 1910, she became Princess Napoléon and claimant to be Empress consort of the French as the wife of Napoléon Victor Jérôme Frédéric Bonaparte, Bonapartist pretender to the Imperial throne of France (as Napoleon V).

 The third daughter of King Leopold II of Belgium and Queen Marie Henriette (born Archduchess of Austria), her birth was the result of a final reconciliation of her parents after the death in 1869 of their son and only dynastic heir, Prince Leopold, Duke of Brabant.
 As a teenager, Clémentine fell in love with her first cousin Prince Baudouin.
 The young man, who did not share the feelings his cousin had for him, died of pneumonia in 1891 at the age of 21.

 Clémentine hardly got along with her mother and was closer to her father, whom she frequently accompanied.
 He hoped in 1896 that she would marry Rupprecht, Crown Prince of Bavaria, but Clémentine opposed the union.

 As years went by, Clémentine remained single.
 Around 1902, shortly after Queen Marie Henriette's death, she began to have feelings for Prince Napoléon Victor Bonaparte.
-Despite the support of the Italian royal family, King Leopold II to avoid incurring the wrath of the Third French Republic, refused any marriage between his daughter and the Bonapartist pretender.
+Despite the support of the Italian royal family, to avoid incurring the wrath of the Third French Republic, King Leopold II refused any marriage between his daughter and the Bonapartist pretender.

 Clémentine had to wait for her father's death in 1909 to be able to marry Prince Napoleon.
 Their marriage finally took place in 1910, after the new Belgian ruler, her cousin King Albert I, gave his consent.
 The couple moved to Avenue Louise in Brussels.
 The couple had two children: Marie Clotilde, born in 1912, and Louis Jérôme, born in 1914.

 When World War I broke out, Clémentine and her family took refuge in Great Britain and were hosted in the residence of the former Empress Eugénie.
 Across the Channel, Clémentine was active for the Belgian cause, and many compatriots found refuge in England.
 With her cousin-in-law Elisabeth of Bavaria, Queen of Belgium, she worked actively for the Red Cross.